How often are students hospitalized for mental health concerns?

 - Severity of illness

-- Patient’s participation in treatment and insight into his or her condition
+- Patient’s participation in treatment and insight into their condition

 - Patient’s mental status and improvement since admission